saeidh12/razmai-server/README.md

 This is the server which plays the RazmAI game.
+There is a gui to be used with this [here](https://github.com/saeidh12/razmai-gui).

 ## Prerequesets